 Iron chlorosis takes its toll on landscape plants - It seems early for the 'dog days of summer,' but already, many of our landscape plants are showing symptoms of environmental stresses common during the hot, dry summers.
 One of the most common landscape disorders in New Mexico is iron deficiency, also called iron chlorosis.
 Iron deficiency symptoms typically begin in spring when the plants are leafing out.
 As summer progresses, untreated plants may exhibit severe symptoms and have an overall unthrifty appearance.
 Samples from these plants are often submitted to the NMSU Plant Diagnostic Clinic because growers are concerned that there is a disease agent involved.
 In most cases, the plants are suffering only from iron deficiency either by itself or combined with other environmental stresses, such as water stress, hot drying winds, and other nutrient deficiencies.

 Iron Deficiency is one of the most common nutrient deficiencies in all sorts of landscape plants.
 Some of the most commonly submitted plants for diagnosis include: Photinia, willows, mulberry, maples, sycamore, Poplars, roses, apples, pears, Hawthorne, stone fruits and pecan.
 Iron is a critical element for good growth and green color.
 Iron may be plentiful in the soil, but it is tightly bound to the soil particles in high pH (alkaline and calcareous) soils.
 Under these conditions, the iron is unavailable for plant use.
 The classic symptom of iron deficiency is interveinal chlorosis where the leaf turns yellow and the veins remain green (Fig. 1).
 In very severe cases, leaves may turn white in color or develop necrotic spots, which can look like a fungal infection, on the affected leaves.
 Over time, plants which remain untreated will start to dieback (Fig. 2), become unsightly in appearance and may eventually die.
-More information on this disorder and it's management can be found on the Iron Chlorosis Fact Sheet.
 Contact: Natalie Goldberg or Jason French

 Fungal Diseases on Roses